shatrix/rpi5-rpios-ai-robot/docs/HARDWARE_CONNECTIONS.md

 | Right Rear | MB+ / MB- | Motor B channel (parallel) |

 > [!TIP]
-> Left motors are wired in parallel to Channel A. Right motors are wired in parallel to Channel B. This creates tank-style differential drive.
+> Left motors are wired in parallel to Channel A. Right motors are wired in parallel to Channel B. This creates tank-style differential drive with Mecanum wheels for smooth in-place rotation.

 ---